-Discover Wichita State is a program provided for juniors, seniors, transfer students and their parents (or guest) in various cities throughout Kansas.
+Discover Wichita State is a program provided for juniors, seniors, transfer students and their parents (or guests) where WSU comes to you!
+Generally hosted in September and October, the Admissions staff will be visiting Omaha, NE, Oklahoma City, OK and various cities across Kansas this fall.
 You will learn about the programs and opportunities available at WSU through current students and staff.
-There will be a drawing for a $1,000 WSU scholarship for any seniors and transfer students who are admitted to WSU or who submit an application and $30 application fee that evening.
 Dinner is provided for the student and one guest.
 Each additional guest will be charged $10.
-Hosted in September.

 This annual program is designed for high school counselors and provides them with the latest in admissions information, scholarships and general WSU information.
 Attendees will be able to interact with WSU student ambassadors, staff members and administrators.
 Guests are treated to lunch, a tour of a WSU facility and much more.
 This is an invitation-only program, but open to all high school counselors.

-Wichita State University hosts a recognition luncheon for students who have been named National Merit Semi-Finalists.
-Students will meet faculty from their intended major, hear from the president of WSU as well as other academic leaders on campus, and find out the details of our full-ride National Merit Scholarship.
-The luncheon is also an opportunity for students to learn more about WSU’s Emory Lindquist Honor Program.
-Free to attend, hosted in October. *This is an invitation only event.
+Wichita State University hosts a recognition luncheon for students who have been named National Merit Semi-finalists.
+Students will meet faculty from their intended major, hear from the president of WSU as well as other academic leaders on campus, and find out the details of our National Merit Scholarship.
+The luncheon is also an opportunity for students to learn more about the Honors College at Wichita State.
+Free to attend.
+Hosted in October or November.
+This is an invitation-only event.

 Offered each year, the Parent Information Workshop makes parents aware of the many benefits and opportunities of being a Shocker.
-Parents of admitted students will learn about student success resources, hear from WSU administrators and parents of current WSU students and learn why their student might be a good fit at Wichita State.
-Free to attend, hosted in December.
+Parents of admitted students will learn about student success resources, hear from WSU administrators and parents of current WSU students.
+We invite you to learn why your student might be a good fit at Wichita State.
+Free to attend.
+Hosted in December.

 Wichita State University has developed this special program to give high school juniors (and their parents!) information on college preparation.
 This free seminar is an opportunity to have your college search questions and concerns answered by professional staff from WSU.
 Topics to be discussed include: Researching colleges and the admissions process, financing college and applying for scholarships, avoiding pitfalls during the college search process, taking advantage of student success resources.
 Free to attend.

-Wichita State University's Shocker Leadership Academy (SLA) is a leadership academy for select high school juniors.
-Participants will engage in monthly leadership-development activities and exercises held at Wichita State University and in the Wichita community.
+Wichita State University's Shocker Leadership Academy (SLA) is for select high school juniors.
+Participants will engage in monthly leadership-development activities and exercises held at Wichita State and in the Wichita community.
 Students will benefit by enhancing their leadership skills, resume and experiences.
 The program is sponsored and coordinated by the WSU Office of Admissions.
 For more information, visit wichita.edu/SLA.